What Can Emby, Kodi and Plex Media Servers Do for You?

 Step 2: Run and Configure Your Media Server

 Open your media server application.
-You should be greeted with a setup wizard that’ll walk you through the full process.
+You should be greeted with a setup wizard to walk you through the process.
 Here’s how it works:

-2. Let your server catalog your media: Emby, Kodi, and Plex media servers use various scanning agents to analyze your files and provide – if desired – additional information about them in addition to any local metadata you’ve provided.
-For example: your Plex media server will provide posters for films and seasons of TV and cover art for music albums.
+2. Let your server catalog your media: Emby, Kodi, and Plex media servers use various scanning agents to analyze your files and provide — if desired — additional information about them and any local metadata you’ve provided.
+For example, your Plex media server will attach posters for films and seasons of TV and cover art for music albums.

-3. Download the corresponding streaming app: Each media server ecosystem provides applications for TVs (Apple TV, Roku, Fire Stick, etc.), computers (macOS, Windows, Linux), and mobile devices (iOS, Android).
+3. Download the corresponding streaming app: Each media server ecosystem provides applications for TVs (Roku TV or Amazon’s Fire Stick), computers (macOS, Windows, Linux), and mobile devices (iOS, Android).

 4. Steam or download your media: With these apps, you can access your media from your home network or (depending on your configuration) even beyond.
-You can choose various options, like streaming the raw files or transcoding them (useful for slower networks).
+You can choose various options, like streaming or transcoding the raw files (useful for slower networks).
 You can download any of your media to your devices for offline listening or watching.

 5. Leave your media server running: You may not need your computer or your Emby, Kodi, or Plex media server at night, which means shutting down your hardware.
 Any other time you want to be able to stream your media library, you’ll want to make sure you leave your media server application running in the background.

-We mentioned that the Plex media server experience offers something their competitors do not, which is free (sometimes ad-supported) access to radio, movies, TV shows, podcasts, web shows, and local news.
+Additionally, we mentioned that the Plex media server experience offers something their competitors do not.
+It is free (sometimes ad-supported) access to radio, movies, TV shows, podcasts, web shows, and local news.

 If you just need a media server application to organize and access content you already own, any of these three options will suffice.
-Kodi allows users to configure access to their subscribed third-party streaming services; Emby does not.
-That means Kodi and Plex could potentially become your all-in-one streaming app depending on your needs.
+Kodi allows users to configure access to their subscribed third-party streaming services — Emby does not.
+That means Kodi and Plex could become your all-in-one streaming app depending on your needs.

 What Else Should I Know About Media Servers?

-Emby, Kodi, and Plex media servers can natively play or transcode almost any video and audio format you can imagine, which gives them extreme flexibility and true cross-platform compatibility.
+Emby, Kodi, and Plex media servers can natively play or transcode almost any video and audio format you can imagine.
+It gives them extreme flexibility and true cross-platform compatibility.

-Not everybody will need the rich features offered by these apps.
-For the majority of content consumers, paying for streaming music, TV, and film services is enough.
+However, not everybody will need the rich features offered by these apps.
+For most content consumers, paying for streaming music, TV, and film services is enough.

-The people in the target demographic for Emby, Kodi, and Plex media servers are people who purchase CDs, DVDs, Blu-ray discs, and 4K UHD Blu-rays.
-With these tangible copies, it’s possible to create a fully streamable library of owned media using disc-ripping software like iTunes, Handbrake, Audacity, VLC, EAC, WinX, or a similar program.
+The target demographic for Emby, Kodi, and Plex media servers purchases CDs, DVDs, Blu-ray discs, and 4K UHD Blu-rays.
+Creating a fully streamable library of owned media is possible with these tangible copies.
+They can use disc-ripping software like iTunes, Handbrake, Audacity, VLC, EAC, WinX, or a similar program.

 The primary benefits of collecting, curating, and streaming such a collection are twofold:

-1. Guaranteed access to content in your library without internet access and even if those titles become unavailable on paid streaming services.
+1. Guaranteed access to content in your library without internet, even if those titles become unavailable on paid streaming services.

 2. Higher-quality content.
 Conventional streaming services cap music and video content at low bitrates.
-With media servers, the quality limits are what you choose – and ripping music from a CD or a film from a Blu-ray provides a vastly superior experience vs. streaming the same content.
+With media servers, the quality limits are what you choose.
+Ripping music from a CD or a film from a Blu-ray provides a superior experience to streaming the same content.

-With all of these definitions and caveats in mind, you’re ready to start streaming your content, your way!
-Media servers provide a sense of stewardship and personal cultivation that you don’t always get by scrolling the algorithmically determined content feeds in other apps.
-You might also use streaming services as a way to inexpensively trial-run music, shows, and movies that you’re considering adding to your personal collection.
+With all these definitions and caveats in mind, you’re ready to start streaming your content, your way!
+Media servers provide a sense of personal cultivation you don’t always get by scrolling algorithmically determined content in other apps.
+You might also use streaming services to inexpensively trial-run music, shows, and movies you’re considering adding to your personal collection.

 However you decide to use your media server, have fun with it!